 Do I have to be concerned about disclosure when using the NSDUH data?

 The NSDUH data provided through SAMHDA by the Center for Behavioral Health Statistics and Quality (CBHSQ) are to be used for research and statistical purposes only.
 The data must not be used to identify a respondent.
 To reduce the risk of respondent identification, CBHSQ uses a number of disclosure limitation methods on the NSDUH data.
-For published estimates, no further disclosure limitation methods must be applied.
+For published estimates, no further disclosure limitation methods need to be applied.

 The public-use files and the corresponding estimates from the SAMHDA online analysis system (SDA) also have disclosure limitation steps applied to the data and therefore, no further steps need to be taken by the data user.
 For details on the disclosure limitation methodology used, please refer to the introductory text in the codebook for a given year.